FAQs

 11. I am not an undergraduate student at Penn State—can I still contribute to the magazine?

-We are an undergraduate-run magazine that publishes solely undergraduate work produced by students currently enrolled at Penn State University Park.
+We are an undergraduate magazine that only publishes undergraduate work produced by students currently enrolled at Penn State University Park.

 12. My question is not here–who should I contact?

-Contact our editor-in-chief, Emily Egna (ewe5088@psu.edu) or faculty adviser, Bradley Markle (bbm5362@psu.edu).
+Contact our editor-in-chief, Emily Egna (ewe5088@psu.edu) or our faculty adviser, Bradley Markle (bbm5362@psu.edu).